malllvinnn/malllvinnn/README.md

 ## 🚀 About Me
-I’m a passionate Backend Developer focused on building efficient, secure, and scalable systems.
+I’m a passionate Fullstack Developer focused on building efficient, secure, and scalable systems.

 ## 🛠 Tech Stack